ufukusubutun/ufukusubutun.github.io/_pages/about.md

 In my research, I start with real-world networking systems and protocols, then build the models that make sense of them.
 In doing so, I take a cross-layer approach.
 I have extensive experience interpreting standards in different realms (e.g. IETF, 3GPP, Open-RAN, Ultra Ethernet) and protocol implementations (e.g. Linux TCP).
 I conduct my experiments on networking testbeds (e.g. Cloudlab, Fabric) and I am experienced with analytical modeling of queuing systems.
 I am also experienced with network optimization.

-Since the start of my PhD at NYU in 2020, I interned with *Nokia Bell Labs* (on routing optimization), with *AT&T Labs Research* (on 5G RRC Layer Modeling) and *Marvell Semiconductors* (on Ultra Ethernet Transport Protocols).
+Since the start of my PhD at NYU in 2020, I interned with *Nokia Bell Labs* (on routing optimization), with *AT&T Labs Research* (on 5G RRC Layer Modeling) and *Marvell Technology* (on Ultra Ethernet Transport Protocols).
 I am also still actively involved with *AT&T Labs Research* as a research collaborator.

+I will be joining *Marvell* full-time in the summer as a Staff Engineer in the Switch Architecture team!

 The [publications](https://ufukusubutun.github.io/publications/) page also contains pre-prints and presentation slides.